The Top 10 David Letterman Top 10 Lists [VIDEO]

 “Do you know the Queen?”

-7. Robert De Niro and Al Pacino’s Top Ten Reasons I Like Being An Actor
+7. Robert De Niro and Al Pacino’s Top 10 Reasons I Like Being An Actor

 Air date: September 2008